 In addition to spousal support benefits that surviving spouses may receive, divorcees may also receive benefits.

-“I find that women typically forget that they are eligible for divorced spousal and survivor benefits if they were married for over 10 years,” says John Foxworthy, director of financial planning at Foxworthy Wealth Advisors.
+“I find that women typically forget that they are eligible for divorced spousal and survivor benefits if they were married for over 10 years,” says John Foxworthy, CEO of Foxworthy Wealth Advisors in the Fort Wayne, Indiana area.
 “If they have been divorced for more than 2 years, the ex-spouse doesn’t even need to file in order to receive the divorced spouse benefit.”

 Foxworthy says that the ex-spouse is not notified of the benefits election, so “there is no need to worry about a long lost ex-spouse finding out that you are taking benefits on their record.”

 And the question that keeps soon-to-be retirees up at night: when should they take their benefits?
 That depends heavily on their unique situation, but one of the biggest blunders is even simpler – failing to calculate what the best option is.

 “The biggest mistake that I see most regularly is when people elect their benefits without doing the math first,” says Foxworthy.
 “There really isn’t a ‘do-over’ when it comes to Social Security, and the vast majority of people are leaving money on the table.”

 Foxworthy details a situation involving a married couple, both of whom turned 62 years old and were planning on filing for benefits immediately.
 “We ran an analysis and uncovered a strategy to elect benefits that will get them $221,000 more money over their lifetime,” he says.
 “That much money can have a significant impact on their retirement picture.”

 Retirees who can go a few extra years without claiming their benefits can continue contributing to the program and increase their benefits at the same time.